doomed-phobos/mice/README.md

 # Mice - A **linux** library for managing mice
-This library is created for a university project.
+This library is created for a project of my university.

 Requires `libinput`.